KristenKaiser/collegeProjects/README.md

 # collegeProjects
-a selection of project I completed at UNLV
+A selection of the most interesting projects I completed at UNLV.